 - a.
 The City may not waive the selection of any employee who has been selected on a random selection basis or who is scheduled for periodic testing. - b.
-Random and/or scheduled periodic testing shall include those employees who: - 1.
-Are employed in safety-sensitive positions as designated on an approved job description.
-These employees shall include but are not limited to heavy equipment operators and employees in classifications requiring a Commercial Driver's License (CDL) A, B, or C class license. - 2.
-Are required to participate in and complete an mandatory EAP referral as a condition of continued employment. - c.
+Random and/or scheduled periodic testing shall include those employees who:

+- 1. Are employed in safety-sensitive positions as designated on an approved job description. - 2.
+Are required to participate in and complete a mandatory EAP referral as a condition of continued employment. - c.
 Those employees subject to drug and alcohol testing as a commercial motor vehicle driver under Department of Transportation (D.O.T.) regulations shall be tested per those regulations: - 1. the initial minimum yearly percentage rate for random alcohol testing shall be twenty-five percent (25%) of all drivers; - 2. the initial minimum yearly percentage rate for random controlled substances testing shall be fifty percent (50%) of the average number of drivers; - 3. yearly percentage standards shall be subject to change based on current D.O.T. regulations. - d.
 Other City employees shall be tested at a frequency rate determined appropriate by the City in consideration of State law, other legal requirements, or administrative regulations. - e.
-Each employee selected for random drug or alcohol testing shall proceed to or be transported to the testing facility immediately upon notification to the manager/supervisor, unless the employee is engaged in a safety sensitive function, as determined by management, at the time of notification, which will not reasonably allow their his/her replacement.
+Each employee selected for random drug or alcohol testing shall proceed to or be transported to the testing facility immediately upon notification to the manager/supervisor, unless the employee is engaged in a safety sensitive function, as determined by management, at the time of notification, which will not reasonably allow their replacement.
 In such cases, the manager/supervisor shall ensure the employee proceeds to the testing facility as soon as reasonably possible.